Leveraging 'git for-each-repo' for Efficient Repository Management (with examples)

 git for-each-repo

-: The main command to run a Git command on multiple repositories.--config=global_configuration_variable
+: The core command enabling the execution of Git operations on multiple repositories.--config=global_configuration_variable

 Conclusion: